ModernAppsNinja/modernappsninja.github.io/content/english/blog/vsphere-with-tanzu-supervisor-control-plane-vm-stucks-in-state-not-ready.md

 ---
-title: "vSphere with Tanzu - SupervisorControlPlaneVM stucks in state NotReady"
+title: "vSphere with Tanzu - How to fix SupervisorControlPlaneVM stuck in state NotReady"
 date: 2021-04-25
 draft: false
 author: "Robert Guske"